IntegratedSalad/LocalChat/docs/linux_notes.md

 # General
 ## VM
 12GB space 8GB RAM Fedora Workstation 43 on aarch64
+Network must be bridged.
+Without it, VM will be isolated from the LAN.
 ## Setup
 Install avahi-devel, cmake, boost, gcc, g++, wxGTK-devel Preferred dev environment is vscode with cmake and C++ tools installed.